hmrc/address-lookup/docs/address-lookup/v2/address-lookup-api.md

      [Example response (v2)](address-response-sample1.json)

-## 5. BFPO Address Lookup By Postcode or BFPO Number
+## 5. BFPO Address Lookup By Postcode or BFPO Number (Deprecated)

+This endpoint is deprecated, BFPO addresses can be found using the standard [Lookup by Postcode](#4B.-Lookup-by-Postcode) endpoint

 URL: